Results of Tests & Investigations

 Our reception staff are not allowed to give results over the front desk for confidential reason.
 Reception staff are not qualified to comment on test results, therefore it is your responsibility to check them and make any necessary follow-up appointment with the doctor.

 Please note that we have a very strict policy regarding confidentiality and date protection.
 Due to this we will only give out results to the person it relates, unless that person has given prior permission for their release or the person in question is not capable of understanding them.

-All blood tests are taken before 11:00 in order for them to be collected by the NHS Courier, who collects samples from us each morning.
+All blood tests taken at the surgery need to be taken before 13:00 in order for them to be collected by the NHS Courier, who collects samples from us each morning.